WolframResearch/wolfram-library-link-rs/README.md

 #### Related crates

-* [`wstp`] — bindings to the Wolfram Symbolic Transport Protocol, used for passing arbitrary Wolfram expressions between programs.
+* [`wstp`][wstp] — bindings to the Wolfram Symbolic Transport Protocol, used for passing arbitrary Wolfram expressions between programs.
-* [`wolfram-expr`] — native Rust representation of Wolfram Language expressions.
+* [`wolfram-expr`][wolfram-expr] — native Rust representation of Wolfram Language
+  expressions.
-* [`wolfram-app-discovery`] — utility for locating local installations of Wolfram applications and the Wolfram Language.
+* [`wolfram-app-discovery`][wolfram-app-discovery] — utility for locating local
+  installations of Wolfram applications and the Wolfram Language.

 #### Related documentation